Q: How do you pronounce the word "BAUEDA" and what the heck it means?

 A: All BAUEDA casts are made with very high quality Polyurethane Resin, this is a very expensive last generation material, it takes very high detail and the casts are much less brittle than those made of low grade Polyurethanes or even worst polyester resin (the smelly stuff) which are much cheaper resins used by most manufacturers.

-None of the items in production can be described as fragile at all, they won't evenchip if you let them fall on a concrete walkway from the third floor (we tried that), and never mind how hard you try you can't brake a 15mm scenic base in two with your bare hands for example (unless you are Bruce Lee that is ;)
+None of the items in production can be described as fragile at all, they won't even chip if you let them fall on a concrete floor (we tried that), and never mind how hard you try you can't brake most 15mm scenic base in two with your bare hands for example (unless you are Bruce Lee that is ;)

-The casts are quite tough and won't brake accidentally in normal tabletop wargame use, including dropping it from the table and store it under a box of lead figures.
+The casts are quite tough and won't brake accidentally in normal tabletop wargame use, including dropping it from the table under a box of lead figures.
 I make no guarantee in regard to children or pets gnawing at them though...!

-If you are in any doubt send us a self-addressed envelope and I'll be happy to send you a sample to chew on anyway!
+If you are in any doubt send us a self-addressed envelope and I'll be happy to send you a sample to chew on!

 Q: Why new items are not released in any particular order?